reichlab/docs.zoltardata/docs/Validation.md

 ### "continuous"

- - if both `range` and `lwrs` are specified, then the `min(BinLwrs)` must equal the lower bound.
+ - if both `range` and `lwr` are specified, then the `min(lwr)` must equal the lower bound.
  - `range` lower bound must be numeric and smaller than upper bound.
- - if `range` is specified, it must include both two numbers and an accompanying two-element boolean vector indicating whether each bound is inclusive (TRUE) or not (FALSE).
+ - if `range` is specified, is assumed to be inclusive on the lower bound and open on the upper bound, e.g. [a, b).

 ### "discrete"